The Asymptotic State of Decaying Turbulence

-In addition to the energy decay, distinct power laws are observed in the time evolution of the characteristic length scales and the Reynolds number.
-Figure~\ref{fig:power_laws_k2} presents the time evolution of (a) the integral length scale $L$, (b) the Taylor microscale $\lambda$, (c) the Kolmogorov length scale $\eta$, and (d) the microscale Reynolds number $Re_{\lambda}$, for the simulations initialized with the BS spectra (Table~\ref{tab:sims_k2}).
-All length scales are normalized by the box size ($L_{box} = 2\pi$), and time is normalized by the initial large-eddy turnover time.
-As shown in Fig.~\ref{fig:power_laws_k2}(a), the normalized integral length scale scales as $L \sim t^{2/5}$, consistent with previous studies~\cite{john-P-john,mkv_decay}.
-Although theoretical frameworks often link this scaling to a decay exponent of $n=1.2$ (assuming $\epsilon \sim u'^3/L$)~\cite{john-P-john}, our simulations seem to favor a slightly higher decay exponent of $n \approx 1.25$.
-The Taylor microscale (Fig.~\ref{fig:power_laws_k2}(b)) follows the power law $\lambda \sim t^{1/2}$, which is consistent with the definition $\lambda^2 \sim u'^2/\epsilon$ regardless of the specific exponent for the energy decay.
-Similarly, the Kolmogorov scale evolves as $\eta \sim t^{9/16}$ (Fig.~\ref{fig:power_laws_k2}(c)), consistent with the relation $\eta = (\nu^3/\epsilon)^{1/4}$ and the observed dissipation decay $\epsilon \sim t^{-9/4}$.
-Finally, the Reynolds number (Fig.~\ref{fig:power_laws_k2}(d)) follows $Re_{\lambda} \sim t^{-1/8}$, satisfying the relation $Re_\lambda = u' \lambda / \nu$.
+In addition to the energy decay, distinct power laws are observed in the time evolution of the characteristic length scales and the Reynolds number. \hyperref[fig:power_laws_k2]{Figure}~\ref{fig:power_laws_k2} presents the time evolution of (a) the integral length scale $L$, (b) the Taylor microscale $\lambda$, (c) the Kolmogorov length scale $\eta$ and (d) the microscale Reynolds number $Re_{\lambda}$, for the simulations initialized with the BS spectra (\hyperref[tab:sims_k2]{table}~\ref{tab:sims_k2}).
+All length scales are normalized by the box size ($L_{\mathrm{box}} = 2\pi$), and time is normalized by the initial large-eddy turnover time.
+As shown in \hyperref[fig:power_laws_k2]{figure}~\ref{fig:power_laws_k2}\hyperref[fig:power_laws_k2]{a}, the normalized integral length scale scales as $L \sim t^{2/5}$, consistent with previous studies~\cite{john-P-john,mkv_decay}.
+Although theoretical frameworks often link this scaling to a decay exponent of $n=1.2$ (assuming $\epsilon \sim u'^3/L$)~\cite{john-P-john}, our simulations seem to favour a slightly higher decay exponent of $n \approx 1.25$.
+The Taylor microscale (\hyperref[fig:power_laws_k2]{figure}~\ref{fig:power_laws_k2}\hyperref[fig:power_laws_k2]{b}) follows the power law $\lambda \sim t^{1/2}$, which is consistent with the definition $\lambda^2 \sim u'^2/\epsilon$ regardless of the specific exponent for the energy decay.
+Similarly, the Kolmogorov scale evolves as $\eta \sim t^{9/16}$ (\hyperref[fig:power_laws_k2]{figure}~\ref{fig:power_laws_k2}\hyperref[fig:power_laws_k2]{c}), consistent with the relation $\eta = (\nu^3/\epsilon)^{1/4}$ and the observed dissipation decay $\epsilon \sim t^{-9/4}$.
+Finally, the Reynolds number (\hyperref[fig:power_laws_k2]{figure}~\ref{fig:power_laws_k2}\hyperref[fig:power_laws_k2]{d}) follows $Re_{\lambda} \sim t^{-1/8}$, satisfying the relation $Re_\lambda = u' \lambda / \nu$.